billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 ### Thunderbolt

 We've tested laptops and workstations with Thunderbolt 3.0.
+The open ephys group has also tested a workstation and laptops with Thunderbolt 4.0.

-The workstations that ran successfully all came preconfigured for Thunderbolt from the factory.
+The workstations and laptops that ran successfully all came preconfigured for Thunderbolt 3.0 from the factory.
 To add Thunderbolt after the fact, you'll need to get a card specifically matched to your motherboard.
 Merely matching the manufacturer does not guarantee success.

-Also note that we have no testing experience with Thunderbolt 4.0 at this time.
+The open ephys group could not make Thunderbolt 4.0 work with Neuropixels hardware, though it does work with NI components.
+So we recommend against Thunderbolt 4.0 at this time.

 ### Test performance